ConservationMetrics/guardianconnector-explorer/docs/schemas.md

 ## KoboToolbox

-The KoboToolbox API includes the following metadata fields per each submission, which are likely not useful to the map viewer:
+The KoboToolbox API includes the following metadata columns per each submission, which are likely not useful to the map viewer:

 * `meta/instanceID`
 * `meta/instanceName`